 International bank transfers using any IBAN that supports SEPA payments, including some accounts based outside the EU.

 We process all charges in euros (EUR).
-If your payment method uses a different currency, your bank may apply foreign exchange fees or a conversion rate that the bank sets.
+If your payment method is linked to a different currency, your bank may apply its own foreign exchange conversion rate or additional fees.

 When am I first charged, and how does ongoing billing work?